ourzora/metazerse/README.md

 It can handle metadata of many standards (OpenSea, ZORA, Nouns), hosted in many places (ipfs, http, dataURIs), and normalize them into a consistent format.

-Our goal with this project is to democratize access to NFT metadata.
+Our goal with this project is to democratize access to NFT metadata:

 ```shell
 pip install offchain